 \section{Final Remarks}

 In this study we have tried to reassess the ability of interacting dark matter-dark energy cosmologies in alleviating the long-standing and highly significant Hubble constant tension.
-Despite the fact that in the past these models have been shown to provide an excellent solution to the discrepancy between local measurements and high redshift, Cosmic Microwave Background estimates of $H_0$, there have been recent works in the literature questioning their effectiveness, related to a misinterpretation of SH0ES data, which indeed does not directly extract the value of $H_0$.
-We have therefore computed the ability of interacting cosmologies of reducing the Hubble tension by means of two possible different priors in the cosmological analyses: a prior on the Hubble constant and, separately, a prior on Type Ia Supernova absolute magnitude.
-We combine these priors with Cosmic Microwave Background (CMB), Type Ia Supernovae (SN) and Baryon Acoustic Oscillation (BAO) measurements, showing that the constraints on the cosmological parameters are independent of the choice of prior, and that the Hubble constant tension is always alleviated.
-This last statement is also prior-independent.
-Furthermore, one of the possible interacting cosmologies considered here, with a phantom nature, provides a better fit than the canonical $\Lambda$CDM framework for all the considered data combinations, but with two extra degrees of freedom.
-We therefore conclude that interacting dark-matter dark-energy cosmologies still provide a very attractive and viable theoretical and phenomenological scenario where to robustly relieve the Hubble constant tension, regardless the method one adopts to process SH0ES data.
+Despite the fact that in the past these models have been shown to provide an excellent solution to the discrepancy between local measurements and high redshift (Cosmic Microwave Background) estimates of $H_0$, there have been recent works in the literature questioning their effectiveness, related to a misinterpretation of SH0ES data, which indeed does not directly extract the value of $H_0$.
+We have therefore computed the ability of interacting cosmologies of reducing the Hubble tension by means of a prior on Type Ia Supernova absolute magnitude, which is more robust and avoids double counting issues when it is combined with Type Ia Supernovae (SN) luminosity distance observations.
+We combine this prior with Cosmic Microwave Background (CMB), Type Ia Supernovae (SN) and Baryon Acoustic Oscillation (BAO) measurements, showing that despite the value of the Hubble parameter is larger, in general, there is no significant preference for interacting dark energy, and in some cosmologies the well-known $\sigma_8$ tension worsens.
+There is however one among the interacting cosmologies considered here, with a phantom nature, which provides a better fit than the canonical $\Lambda$CDM framework for all the considered data combinations, is preferred over the canonical $\Lambda$CDM picture from CMB data alone and alleviates the $\sigma_8$ problem.
+Nevertheless, this model has two extra degrees of freedom, both describing exotic dark energy physics.
+Future galaxy surveys will be able to further test these non-standard dark energy cosmologies by accurately extracting the value of the dark energy equation of state and its possible redshift evolution.